 Color: rosy copper

-Nose: thick vanilla, toffee, brown sugar, oranges, baking spice, rich oak, ripe cherries, hints of mixed nuts
+Nose: thick vanilla, toffee, brown sugar, orange, baking spice, rich oak, ripe cherries, hints of mixed nuts

-Taste: (“light” creamy mouthfeel) fruity vanilla, ripe cherries, caramel, plums, blood orange, musty oak, baking spice
+Taste: (light, creamy mouthfeel) fruity vanilla, ripe cherry, caramel, plum, blood orange, musty oak, baking spice

-Finish: long and satisfyingly warm, cherry-vanilla, sweet oak, fading spice
+Finish: long & satisfyingly warm – cherry-vanilla, sweet oak, slowly diminishing spice

 Overall: Yum!
-This is my first “fruity” Russell’s Reserve Single Barrel and I’m loving it.
+This is my first “fruity” Russell’s Reserve Single Barrel Bourbon and I’m loving it.
 There’s still that big vanilla up front, which is typical of the product line, but the fruit!
-Toucan Sam would most certainly approve of this selection.
+Toucan Sam would almost certainly approve of this selection.
 And it’s not just me that finds fruit in this one.
-As I was doing my research for this review, I visited Binny’s website to get some product information and how did they sum this one up?
-You guessed it … fruit.
+As I was doing my research for this review, I visited Binny’s website to get some product information and how did they sum up this selection?
+You guessed it!
+Fruit.

-In my opinion, this is a great example of barrel variance making for a unique and arguably improved whiskey.
-So many folks are out there looking for old Wild Turkey notes in Russell’s Reserve honey barrels (I’m guilty too) – maybe that’s looking at this whole thing backwards?
-Perhaps the real beauty of Russell’s Single Barrel is that it’s its own thing.
+This is a great example of barrel variance making for a unique and arguably improved whiskey.
+So many folks are out there looking for old Wild Turkey notes in Russell’s Reserve honey barrels (I’m guilty myself).
+Maybe that’s looking at this whole thing backwards?
+Perhaps the real beauty of Russell’s Reserve Single Barrel is that it’s its own thing.
 Searching for dusty Turkey (while often worth it) can be fatiguing.
 So step away from Facebook.
 Stop driving around your three or four adjacent counties or crossing state lines to visit shady ABC stores.
 Just go to your local and grab a Russell’s Reserve Single Barrel.
-And if you’re lucky enough to have a local retailer offering a private selection – even better!
+And if you’re lucky enough to have a local retailer offering private selections … even better!
 Like Forrest Gump said, you never know what you’ll get.